alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 Some people target a PhD early on in college.
 This makes sense in some cases -- it’s a no brainer if you want to become a professor or if you want a job that requires a PhD (government lab, leading a research team, etc).

-In addition to grad school, I looked at many other paths: startups, VC, and tech.
+Besides grad school, I looked at many other paths: startups, VC, and tech.
 Getting a PhD was never the sole focus for me.
-I realized it was the best path from reading, reflecting, and talking to people, but I didn’t know this when I was starting out.
+I realized it was the best path for me from reading, reflecting, and talking to people, but this wasn't obvious at first.

 # A PhD is a stepping stone
 In hindsight, it was helpful to evaluate a PhD next to other options.
 It put grad school in perspective.

 It’s easy to fall into the trap where grad school consumes your life.
-And from great advice I’ve read [here](https://pg.ucsd.edu/early-stage-PhD-advice.htm), [here](https://pg.ucsd.edu/PhD-interview-eugene-wu-keith-winstein.htm), and [here](http://marcua.net/writing/gradschool-guide/), that’s a dangerous mindset.
-(Note the author of the first 2 links, [Philip Guo](https://pg.ucsd.edu/), says the links may disappear at any time, and doesn't recommend sharing or referencing his articles.
-They are too good and I couldn't help it.
-Sorry Professor Guo!)
+And from great advice I’ve read [here](https://pg.ucsd.edu/early-stage-PhD-advice.htm), [here](https://pg.ucsd.edu/PhD-interview-eugene-wu-keith-winstein.htm), and [here](http://marcua.net/writing/gradschool-guide/), that’s a dangerous mindset. <sup>1</sup>

 The PhD shouldn’t be the sole focus of your life.
 Your dissertation doesn’t have to be (and likely will not be) the crown jewel of your career.